cysouw/graphicalgrammar/text/other.md

 ### Mrázek (1936) *Nová cesta* {#sec:mrazek1936}

 Josef Mrázek (1890−1969) was a native of Moravia, and worked as a high school professor in Prague.
 All information about Mrázek is taken from Novotna [-@novotna2012: 147-150, 190-191] because I have not been able to access any of his work myself.
 He uses graphical syntactic analyses in the third volume (for the third grade, published 1936) of his *Nová cesta.
 Pracovní učebnice a cvičebnice jazyka vyučovacího pro české měšťanské školy* 'New way.
 Workbook and exercise book of the language of instruction for Czech middle-class schools'.
 He refers to the use of graphical display in Russian grammars as an inspiration [@novotna2012: 190].
 However, his graphics are very similar to the ones from Havránek (see [@sec:havranek1933]).
-Two examples frpm Mrázek are shown in [@fig:mrazek1936_6a] and [@fig:mrazek1936_6b] for the examples in [@next].
+Two examples from Mrázek are shown in [@fig:mrazek1936_6a] and [@fig:mrazek1936_6b] for the examples in [@next].
 The second example shows that subordinate clauses are treated equally to other sentence constituents.

 ::: ex
 Czech [Mrázek 1936: 6, cited after @novotna2012: 190-191]